 The County FA Youth Council is authorised by the County FA Board via the appropriate [governance committee/body] to act in accordance with the Terms of Reference set out below.
-These Terms of Reference may be reviewed annually by the County FA Board, relevant delegated authority, The County FA Board, relevant delegated authority, The County FA Youth Council Lead staff and other selected County FA staff where applicable, and where appropriate, revised to accord with the changing requirements of the game within the county.
+These Terms of Reference may be reviewed annually by the County FA Board, relevant delegated authority, The County FA Youth Council Lead staff and other selected County FA staff where applicable, and where appropriate, revised to accord with the changing requirements of the game within the county.